jaspector

 West Virginia does not mandate a statewide residential building code for unincorporated areas.
 Grant County has minimal residential permit enforcement in unincorporated areas unless property is located in a floodplain, requires septic/well installation, or involves significant land disturbance.

-Typical processing time is 5-15 business days for county permits if all documents are complete..
+Building permit processing times in unincorporated Grant County, WV typically run 5-15 business days for county permits if all documents are complete..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Grant County, WV.
 The following work is generally exempt: Work performed by owner on own residential property (if all state/federal requirements met); Minor repairs and maintenance work (varies by jurisdiction).
 Note: Exempt from local county permit does not necessarily exempt work from state regulations, floodplain requirements, or environmental permits.
 Verify with Grant County Clerk before proceeding.
+When in doubt, confirm with the local building department before starting work.